Transvaginal Mesh Revision Surgeries

 “Transvaginal mesh revision(s) for complications generally have a positive effect on pain outcomes, but better control studies are needed,” Stephen Mock and colleagues wrote in the Lower Urinary Tract Symptoms journal.

 General surgeons, gynecological surgeons or urogynecologists, which are specialists with extra training to treat pelvic floor disorders, may perform the surgery.

 The type of mesh complication and its severity determine the type of revision surgery.
 The type of mesh used usually determines how many procedures are necessary to remove it.
 Some women who filed lawsuits against mesh manufacturers have had more than 10 surgeries to remove mesh.

-- Erosion and extrusion
+- Erosion (also called exposure, extrusion or protrusion)

 - Obstruction of the urethra

 - Vaginal constriction

 Generally, women who’ve had a piece of mesh placed transvaginally to treat pelvic organ prolapse experience more severe, chronic and difficult-to-treat complications compared to women who’ve had a mesh sling implanted, Dr. Sara Abbott and colleagues wrote in an article published in the American Journal of Obstetrics & Gynecology in 2014.